-Last Updated on October 19, 2023
+Last Updated on May 14, 2024

 In our article “How to Lock Drawers” we discussed several types of locks that also lend themselves well to locking cabinet doors.

-The nice part about cabinet door locks is that there is always a door to easily attach the lock to, and there is always ample surfaces in which to secure the latching component of the lock.
+The nice part about cabinet door locks is that there is always a door to easily attach the lock to, and there are always ample surfaces in which to secure the latching component of the lock.

-This allows for several other products to be used to lock the cabinet door so you can really find a product you like with the budget you’d like to spend.
+This allows for several other products to be used to lock the cabinet door so you can find a product you like with the budget you’d like to spend.
 There are some very nice selections available to match almost any need and style.

 Using Cam Locks to Lock Cabinets

 Using a cam lock to secure a cabinet door is the most common method of locking a cabinet.
 They are common and affordable (see pricing on Amazon).
+They are a common locking solution for kitchen cabinets, breakrooms, and garages.
+A cam lock can be a keyed lock, combination code lock, digital lock, or even a biometric lock.

-In a cam lock installation you will need to install a catch on the inside of the cabinet door (a cam lock strike) for the cam to latch to when the door is closed.
-They are very affordable on Amazon so buy in bulk for all your cabinet doors.The combination cam lock (price on Amazon) is also a good option here if you don’t want to be bothered with keys.
+The combination cam lock (price on Amazon) is also a good option here if you don’t want to be bothered with keys.
 A code can be dialed in before turning the lock.

-• To create a fixed side on one of the cabinet doors,
+- Create a fixed side on one of the cabinet doors,

 This product requires you to pay attention to the part you buy (there are multiple versions and how you are going to install your cabinet lock.
-One part is meant for when a lock is installed on the left and the other part for when the lock is installed on the right.
+One part is meant for when a lock is installed on the left and the other part is when the lock is installed on the right.

 Electronic Cabinet Locks